meenakshi-chiluveru/note_76s/session_8.md

 In summary, caching and technologies like Redis play pivotal roles in modern computing, fostering enhanced performance and user experience across a wide range of applications..

+we have update aws name servers into hostinger